weikangg/odin-eas/README.md

 Odin - EAS

-- Flex Dom Manipulation Skills (Which i currently have none)
+- Flex Dom Manipulation Skills
 - Learnt how to GOOGLE for methods and functions which I'm unfamiliar with.
 Some examples include:
     - .matches() method